The Public Paperfolding History Project

 Part 2 of the Kindergarten Guide by Maria Kraus Boelte and John Kraus

-'The Kindergarten Guide' by Maria Kraus Boelte and John Kraus was published by E. Steiger and Company in New York during the period 1877 to 1882.
+'The Kindergarten Guide' by Maria Kraus Boelte and John Kraus was published by E. Steiger and Company in New York and by George Philip and Son in London.

 The material dealing with the gifts was first published in five separate volumes between 1877 and 1880 then consolidated into a single volume, which we now know as Part 1, in 1881.
-Part 2, dealing with the occupations, was probably first published in 1882.
-Part 2 contains chapters on Paper-Interlacing, Mat-Weaving, Paper Folding, Paper-Cutting and Mounting and Cardboard Modelling, all of which include some element of paperfolding.
+Part 2, dealing with the occupations, is undated but was probably first published in 1882, although individual sections may also have been published earlier.

 Illustrations on a grey background are taken from Part 2 of the 1882 first edition, and were kindly provided to me by Joan Sallas.